inbravo/travel/september-2017/tehri-dam.md

 ---

 ##  4:10 AM Ghaziabad
+*	We all are bound in some priorities and limitations, but we all wants to enjoy the life of traveler
+*	I did several rides, but never documented it.
+Some of close friends, always desired to feel my rides vicariously
+*	This travelogue is dedicated to my friends, who want to feel my travel experience and imagine their own journey
+*	I was never thought of doing solo rides, but universe has planned something like this for me
+*	It started several years ago, when I bought my first Royal Enfield in 2008 with the intentions of riding experience
-*	During all these years, I found that motorcycling is best way to find peace with myself
+*	During all these years, I found that solo motorcycling is best way to find peace with myself
-*	I thank to God for giving me strong genetics, which I use to ride almost nonstop, almost untired
+*	I thank to God for giving me strong genetics, which I can use to ride almost nonstop, almost untired
 *	As always, early start of day and I am ready with my motorcycle, ready with my complete riding gears
 *	Heading towards NH-24, light traffic and no sunlight, i am traversing through Ghaziabad city
 * 	Arrived at NH-58, this is the highway to take me to Uttarakhand, my destination state
-*	Only heavy vehicles present on the road but some taxis also riding in speed
+*	Only heavy vehicles present on the road but there are some taxis ferrying interstate travelers

 ##  4:30 AM Modinagar
 *	Another solo rider, on a Bajaj Pulsar has just passed me, waving me in confidence